TechnorioInc/internship-call/php-blog/readme.md

 * Implemented concept of MVC.
 * Use of any frameworks like Codeigniter, Laravel.
 * Well documented.
-* Followed PSR for development of PHP.
+* Followed PSR-0, PSR-1, PSR-2, PSR-4 for development of PHP.